 There’s something so therapeutic about writing down what’s in your head on a piece of paper.
 Start today.

-We’ve reached the end of When Feeling Overwhelmed Sends You Running For Cover.
-I hope one of these suggestions inspired you to make that shift that you need.
+We’ve reached the end of When Feeling Overwhelmed Sends You Running for Cover.
+I hope you enjoyed it.